jmsduran/nw-workroom/README.md

-node-workroom (v2.0.0)
+nw-workroom (v2.0.0)
 =============

-A Node.js dashboard for the workplace.
+A node-webkit port of [node-workroom] (https://github.com/jmsduran/node-workroom).
+In order to run flawlessly as a desktop application via node-webkit, some minor alterations must be made.

 Running
 ---

-To start the node-workroom app, from the project's root directory run the following command:
+To start the nw-workroom app, from the project's root directory run the following command:

 ```
+npm install

 node app.js
 ```

-node-workroom uses handlebars templates stored in `src/view/html`.
+nw-workroom uses handlebars templates stored in `src/view/html`.
 These templates are then pre-compiled into `src/view/js/view.compiled.js` and included within the app's main HTML.

 Whenever these templates are modified, the following handlebars command should be run prior to deployment: